 - The Proposed Project will advance the goal articulated in the District's mission statement, which provides: "While protecting the Tidelands Trust resources, the District will balance economic benefits, community services, environmental stewardship, and public safety on behalf of the citizens of California."
 The Proposed Project will provide a stimulus to the local economy through the creation of temporary and permanent jobs for the construction and operation of the several components of the Proposed Project. - The Proposed Project will increase employment opportunities within the region by providing approximately 52 new long-term employment opportunities at buildout of the Proposed Project, most of which offer annual compensation well above the regional average. - The Proposed Project will stimulate economic growth for the District, City of San Diego and the overall region and will develop economically feasible land uses in the Proposed Project area.
-The Proposed Project will be economically sustainable, generate revenue, and will encourage private sector participation. - The Proposed Project will provide a benefit to the community by incorporating energy conservation and sustainability features into its design and construction that will provide energy and water efficiency in excess of standards required by Title 24 of the California Code of Building Regulations. - Although it cannot mitigate the unavoidable environmental impacts to a level below significance, the Proposed Project incorporates design features and will implement mitigation measure(s) intended to minimize to the extent feasible the potential direct and cumulative impacts on Greenhouse Gas Emissions and Climate Change and Transportation, Circulation, and Parking associated with the Proposed Project, as set forth in the Mitigation Monitoring and Reporting Program. - Enhances an Established Maritime Use Consistent with the California Coastal Act, the Port Act, and the Port Master Plan. - Promotes sustainability by requiring either renewable energy projects, or other verifiable actions or activities on Tidelands, or purchasing of equivalent GHG offsets, development of an Exhaust Emission Reduction Program as part of the District's Clean Air Plan update, and use of electric power through connection with the ship's dry-dock breaker system to reduce Vessel Hoteling Emissions, as well as several other non-quantifiable practices to be implemented over the life of the Proposed Project.
+The Proposed Project will be economically sustainable, generate revenue, and will encourage private sector participation. - The Proposed Project will provide a benefit to the community by incorporating energy conservation and sustainability features into its design and construction that will provide energy and water efficiency in excess of standards required by Title 24 of the California Code of Building Regulations. - Although it cannot mitigate the unavoidable environmental impacts to a level below significance, the Proposed Project incorporates design features, such as a ship-to-shore power system to be used at least fifty percent (50%) of the time while vessels are at berth, and vacuum unloaders and pneumatic piping to transfer cementitious materials from the vessels to inside the bays of Warehouse C, and will implement mitigation measure(s) intended to minimize to the extent feasible the potential direct and cumulative impacts on Greenhouse Gas Emissions and Climate Change and Transportation, Circulation, and Parking associated with the Proposed Project, as set forth in the Mitigation Monitoring and Reporting Program.

-- Increases the amount of wharfage fees paid to the District as a result of additional dry bulk cargo processed at the terminal. - Increases the amount of rent the District will receive. - Increases regional economic growth as the result of increased goods movement activity, as well as additional indirect and induced jobs. - Provide a valuable resource, cementitious materials, to the region for construction activities, which in turn, will increase construction employment opportunities. - Reduce the need to truck in cementitious materials to the San Diego region from outside of the County and in turn, reduce GHG emissions, air pollutants and traffic congestion.
+- Enhances an established maritime use consistent with the California Coastal Act, the Port Act, and the Port Master Plan. - Promotes sustainability by requiring either renewable energy projects, or other verifiable actions or activities on Tidelands, or purchasing of equivalent GHG offsets, development of an Exhaust Emission Reduction Program as part of the District's Clean Air Plan update, and use of electric power through connection with the ship's dry-dock breaker system to reduce Vessel Hoteling Emissions, as well as several other non-quantifiable practices to be implemented over the life of the Proposed Project. - Increases the amount of wharfage fees paid to the District as a result of additional dry bulk cargo processed at the terminal. - Increases the amount of rent the District will receive. - Increases regional economic growth as the result of increased goods movement activity, as well as additional indirect and induced jobs. - Provide a valuable resource, cementitious materials, to the region for construction activities, which in turn, will increase construction employment opportunities. - Reduce the need to truck in cementitious materials to the San Diego region from outside of the County and in turn, reduce GHG emissions, air pollutants and traffic congestion.